eggerino/print3/README.md

 > [!NOTE]
 > Following features are planned to be added in the future:
-> * Rotate camera to face a selected surface orthogonally
 > * Support for windows
 > * Deserialzation for different formats:
 >     * .off